mali891/mohammed-ali/src/pages/blogPosts/2019-12-23/index.md

 // "Hey I'm Super Hans!"
 ```

 Sometimes, methods are called several layers deep on an object using the dot notation.
-In this case, ‘this’ is set to the very next property to the left of the method being called.
+In this case, `this` is set to the very next property to the left of the method being called.

 <br/>

 Depending on the circumstances, the intended receiver of the `this` call can be lost.
-For example, if we initialise a new variable and set it's value to the object method, we lost the receiver:
+For example, if we initialise a new variable and set it's value to the object method, we lose the receiver:

 ```javascript
 function greeting() {